 How Private Schools Can Use Character Education To Boost Enrollment12 min read

-As a private school, you should be thriving.
-With so much more to offer and the highest grade averages, things should be going very well indeed.
+As a private or independent school, you should be thriving.
+With so much to offer and the highest grade averages, things should be going very well indeed.

-As you might have experienced already, this isn’t the case at all.
+As you might have experienced already, this isn’t the case for everyone.

 Current enrollment rates show public schools as steady and charter schools rapidly expanding.
-Private schools, on the other hand, are seeing enrollment numbers decrease significantly.
+Private and independent schools, on the other hand, are seeing enrollment numbers decrease.

 Why is this?
 The economy might have a role to play.
 But even when times are tough, parents will prioritize their children.

-The problem isn’t about that private schools are lacking.
+The problem isn’t about what private schools are lacking.
 It’s that they aren’t capitalizing on what they’ve got.

-In this article, I will show you how to capitalize on one the most valuable components of your school.
+In this article, I will show you how to capitalize on one the most valuable components of your private or independent school.
 I will show you how to re-brand yourself based on the greatest asset at your disposal: Character Education.

 Character Education places a high emphasis on moral, ethical, social and reasoning skills within the existing syllabus.
 A high-quality educational package which truly prepares students for life must incorporate this, and it is also in higher demand than ever.

-Private schools already incorporate character development throughout their educational package.
+Private and independent schools already incorporate character development throughout their educational package.
 They have smaller classes, more time, and for the most part, educators who have higher skill sets.
-It’s already a part of the culture in most cases.

 Public and charter schools tend to have separate subjects or programs devoted to character development or education.

 With the fewer staff, higher student numbers and a high focus on achieving only academic benchmarks (which their funding depends on), they are generally unable to apply character teaching holistically.
-The separate classes they do have are usually cliched and very limited too.
+Some would say: a character education is not their mission.
+They are attracting parents with different goals.
+And good for them!

 Character Education and Academic Success

-The Council for American Private Education (CAPE) reported that in 2012, 83 percent of private school graduates (religious and independent) met or surpassed the ACT readiness benchmark scores in English.
+The Council for American Private Education (CAPE) reported that in 2012, 83 percent of private school graduates (faith-based and independent) met or surpassed the ACT readiness benchmark scores in English.
 Only 64 percent of public school students met the benchmark.
 Private schools students out-performed all others in reading, math, and science.
-Every racial and ethnic demographic of private school students outperformed their public school counterparts.
+Every racial and ethnic

 This research also serves as a predictor of college success.
-As a whole, private school students fare better in college and are more likely to graduate than public school students.
+As a whole, private or independent school students fare better in college and are more likely to graduate than public school students.

 As mentioned previously, economics play a factor in private schools not doing as well as before.
 Times are tough.
 Often the academic disparity between public and private achievement isn’t significant enough to make parents shell out the extra cash.